eslint/eslint.org/src/content/drafts/custom-rule-disallow-underscores.md

 ---

 This blog post describes how to create a custom rule that disallows using an underscore when declaring a variable name.
-For example, `my-variable` or `myvariable` is be valid, but `my_variable` is disallowed.
+For example, `my-variable` or `myvariable` is valid, but `my_variable` is disallowed.

 To create a custom rule you'll need to: